Zacharysp/CalendarHeatmap/README.md

 pod 'CalendarHeatmap'
 ```

-CalendarHeatmap is also availabel through Carthage, by adding it to your Cartfile:
+CalendarHeatmap is also availabele through Carthage, by adding it to your Cartfile:

 ```ruby
 github "Zacharysp/CalendarHeatmap"
 ```

+And finally CalendarHeatmap can also be installed using the Swift Package Manager:

 ## Usage